rich-newman/typescript-analyzer/README.md

 ### Debugging / developing

-If you want to help enhancing TypeScript Analyzer, just clone the repository and open the project with Visual Studio.
+If you want to help enhancing TypeScript Analyzer, just ensure [node is installed](https://nodejs.org/en/download/), clone the repository and open the project with Visual Studio.
 Set a breakpoint and start debugging project WebLinterVsix (F5).
 It will open a new instance of Visual Studio in which you can make use of TypeScript Analyzer until your breakpoint will be hit.
 Happy coding!
 And don't forget to create a pull request!